Aluro7in/BuildsOps-Copilot/README.md

 ## License

-This repository does not include a license file yet.
+This repository MIT license file yet.
 Add a `LICENSE` in the project root to clarify reuse and contribution terms.